DonEnricoEsteve/Data_Science_Project/Implementation/README_Implementation.md

 epochs, evoked = convert_main_funcs.convert_mat_to_epochs(glob.glob(config.mat_file_path_pattern)[0], mne_info=raw_info)

 * Optional: for testing the compute_csd function in "analyses" against a reliable csd matrix, a folder called "sample_subject" should be created in "SUBS_DIR" containing the epochs fif file of the subject and all the CSDs calculated using the replication script/other reliable method, including the baseline CSD.
+Files of a sample subject for compute_csd testing can be found here: https://drive.google.com/drive/folders/1QPr3ld6anO-PrIGwzGZPpOsHpKLHyaCW

 The following in test_csd.py might need to be changed: